csinva/csinva.github.io/_notes/stat/causal_inference.md

       -   e.g. risk difference $P(Y=1|T=1, S=s) - P(Y=1|T=0, S=s)$
       -   e.g. causal effect $P(Y=1|do(T=1), S=s) - P(Y=1|do(T=0), S=s)$
       -   average outcome under treatment, $P(Y=y|do(T=t)) = \sum_s P(Y=y|T=t, S=s) P(S=s) $
-          -   sometimes called *back-door adjustment* - really just covariate adjustment
+          -   sometimes called *back-door adjustment* - really just covariate adjustment (same as we had in potential outcomes)
   -   there can be many sufficient sets, so we may choose the set which minimizes measurement cost or sampling variability
   -   propensity score methods help us better estimate the RHS of this average outcome, but can't overcome the necessity of the back-door criterion